 Professionals may also be liable for the negligent actions of their support staff; for example, a physician may be liable for actions performed by his or her assistant, or a lawyer liable for the actions of his or her paralegal.
 Also, depending on the circumstances of a professional’s working situation, you may be able to hold another party, such as a hospital or law firm, liable for any negligence on the part of the professional.

-If you feel that you have been harmed by professional negligence, you should contact an experienced malpractice attorney as soon as possible.
+If you feel that you have been harmed by professional negligence, you should contact an experienced Indianapolis personal injury attorney as soon as possible.
 These types of claims are governed by a strict statute of limitations, meaning that there is a limited amount of time in which you can bring a claim.